clux/probes.hugo/content/post/2020-10-03-antimagic-revisited.md

 People __can try__ to throw a [Delayed Blast Fireball](https://roll20.net/compendium/dnd5e/Delayed%20Blast%20Fireball) inside an area, and put an `Antimagic Field` around the area to limit mages inside, while powering up the fireball from the outside (`DBF` powers up with time and concentration).
 This, I feel, really gets to the heart of the word __"suppressed"__; is the bead still there?
 Will it keep working after the `AMF` disappears?
 Has it powered up in the mean time?
 Has the duration elapsed?

-This is a bit contentious already, and we've not even gotten to the true difficult ones like:
+This would be contentious without some more guidance, and there are tons of corner cases outside of spells:

 - class abilities like paladin's smite, monk's ki points, druid shapeshifting
 - monster abilities like dragon's breath, beholder rays
 - summoned creatures
 - magical items vs. magical artifacts (even though magic items are referenced)

-To answer these, we need to go to the source.
+To answer whether these count as _magical_, we need some disambiguation.

 ## What is a magical effect?
-The best dismabiguation here come from the really insteresting [interview with Crawford from 2017](https://dnd.wizards.com/articles/features/tad-williams-storytelling) about antimagic and what they mean by `suppressing` magic.
+The best source here come from the [interview with Crawford from 2017](https://dnd.wizards.com/articles/features/tad-williams-storytelling) about antimagic and what they mean by `suppressing` magic.

-The short answer is that spells are **not dispelled**, and the **duration of spells keeps ticking**, but that's not really getting to the meat of it.
+The short answer is that spells are **not dispelled**, they temporarily stop working, and the **duration of spells keeps ticking**, but that's not really getting to the meat of it.

 He describes magic in the D&D world as always existing in the background as a loose weave.
 And magical effects is this fabric formed into a particular shape; __background magic woven into an effect - using a formula__.
 "AMF introduces a \[temporary\] bug in this formula."
 Whereas `Dispel Magic` disperses that woven magic from a spell into background magic.